cannam/sml-ttl/README.md

 $ mlton example.mlb
 $ mlton convert.mlb

+To extract the API documentation (must have smldoc installed, e.g. from the fork at https://github.com/cannam/smldoc):

+$ make doc

 Origin
 ------

 Written by Chris Cannam, cannam@all-day-breakfast.com.
+MIT licence, see the file COPYING for details.

-This code has something in common with the Yertle library I wrote a couple of years previously, which provides a very similar set of features in the Yeti language.
+This code has something in common with the Yertle library I wrote a couple of years previously, which provided a very similar set of features in the Yeti language.
 Both were initially language-learning exercises.